-We were able to successfully map demographic, diagnostic, procedural and medication data to the OHDSI CDM.
+We were able to successfully map demographic, diagnostic, procedural and medication data to the OMOP CDM.
 The resulting MIMIC2 demo database contains 4000 patients with 34,828 data rows in the visit_occurrence table (with 5,844 distinct icustay_ids being recorded), 53,486 data rows in the condition_occurrence table (with 2,719 unique conditions being diagnosed), 25,288 data rows in the procedure_occurrence table (with 943 distinct procedures being reported), 3,740,682 data rows in the measurement table (with 537 distinct lab tests being reported), 1,048,968 data rows in the drug_exposure table (with 59 distinct drugs being prescribed), and 171,927 data rows in the note table.

 The data transformation was done by a single developer in less than 40 hours (excluding 20 hours of time for understanding MIMIC documentation and install MIMIC).
 To test model conformance to the CDM, we executed Achilles Heel and found no errors in the columns that were in the scope of our project.
-We plan to upload Achilles files to the OHDSI public Achilles instance and extend our work to MIMIC III data (which utilizes similar format to MIMIC II).
+We plan to upload Achilles files to the OHDSI public Achilles instance and extend our work to MIMIC III data (which utilizes a similar format to MIMIC II).

-Salient issues encountered during the translation include: (1) Multiple ethnicities (CDM does not support multiple).
-In full mimic2 dataset, one patient can have more than one ethnicity (combined); (2) Condition_occurrence table: not enough data to obtain the condition_start_date and condition_end_date; (3) Note table: there are some notes (e.g., discharge summary) without any associated icustay_id.
+Salient issues encountered during the translation include: (1) Multiple ethnicities (OMOP CDM only allows a single entry per person).
+In the full mimic2 dataset, one patient can have more than one ethnicity; (2) For the condition_occurrence table, there was not enough data to obtain the condition_start_date and condition_end_date; (3) Note table: there are some notes (e.g., discharge summary) without any associated icustay_id.